sebastian-zieba/PACMAN/docs/source/index.rst

 It takes 'ima' dataproducts created by STSci and outputs as a product a light curve.
 The user has then the possablility to fit various fuctions (transit, eclipse, visit long quadratic trends, orbital exponential trends, etc ...) to this light curve.

-THIS PIPELINE IS STILL UNDER HEAVY DEVELOPEMENT!
+THIS PIPELINE IS STILL UNDER HEAVY DEVELOPMENT!!!
+Use at your own risk.

 .. toctree::
    :maxdepth: 2